-We try to keep the annual increase as low as possible and to charge rents that are similar to those of other Rural Housing Associations such as Hjatland Housing Association in Shetland and Lochaber Housing Association.
-In fact our rents are lower than those two landlords, on average, for most of our properties.
+We try to keep the annual increase as low as possible and to charge rents that are similar to those of other Rural Housing Associations such as Hjatland Housing Association in Shetland.
+In fact our rents are lower than Hjaltland Housing, on average, for most of our properties.